terminusdb/technical-blogs/blogs/terminusdb-10.1.0-the-mule.md

 ## Diff

-In order to have the "slow" distributed transactions for strutured documents, that allow us to modfiy graphs using rebase, cherry pick, and merge etc, we really need to have a diff algorithm.
+In order to have the "slow" distributed transactions for structured documents, that allow us to modify graphs using rebase, cherry pick, and merge etc, we really need to have a diff algorithm.
 Previously, diffs in TerminusDB were purely a result of differences in the set of triples.
 This was awkward from the point of view of object identity, which is more commonly how people think about